IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

 (which cubes an integer) and how to update the cost model to include it.
 This is quite a simple example, but serves to illustrate all of the steps that need to be taken to update the cost model.
-For full technical details of how to add a new function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).
+For full technical details of how to add a new built-in function see the extensive notes on "How to add a built-in function" in [`PlutusCore.Default.Builtins`](../plutus-core/src/PlutusCore/Default/Builtins.hs).
 For documentation on how to add a new built-in type, see [`Universe.Core`](../plutus-core/src/Universe/Core.hs).